Dalit Panthers

-History
+Formation and influence

+The backdrop for the formation of the Dalit Panthers was set by various socio-political developments in Maharashtra.
+The first non-Congress state governments were established in 1967, and global youth political movements gained momentum.
+The Yuvak Kranti Dal had been formed in Maharashtra, and a mass conversion of Dalits to Buddhism occurred in 1956.
+The period also witnessed a significant land rights movement led by Dadasaheb Gaikwad and an extension of reservation benefits to converted Buddhists in the late 1960s.

 Litterateur J. V. Pawar first became interested in the activism against Dalits discrimination by the time of B. R. Ambedkar's death on 6 December 1956.
 "Stunned" by Ambedkar's work, he was inspired to wrote critical pieces in collaboration with poet Namdeo Dhasal.
 Pawar and Dhasal's attention to the Dalit question was further increased by 1971, when a special committee by the then Prime Minister Indira Gandhi reported on atrocities against Dalit and two Dalit women were forced to walk naked in a Maharashtra village.
 By mid-1972, there was a vacuum created in Dalit politics resulting from Ambedkarite Republican Party of India (RPI) splitting into factions.
-Pawar and Dhasal started the Dalit Panthers as a response to what was perceived as a factionist, corrupt and ageing politics of the RPI.
+Motivated by the Little Magazine movement and the blossoming Dalit literature, Pawar and Dhasal started the Dalit Panthers – also as a response to what was perceived as a factionist, corrupt and ageing politics of the RPI.
 Hoping to break with all established parties, the Dalit Panthers originated with the Scheduled Caste community of the Mahars as its social base.

 The Dalit Panthers were largely inspired by the Black Panther Party, a socialist political party that sought to combat racial and economic discrimination against African-Americans, during the civil rights movement in the United States, which occurred in the mid-20th century.
 Because of this, they adopted Black Panther's organisational structure and strategies, as well as were influenced by African-American literature.
 During the first public meeting of Dalit Panthers', Pawar invited writer Raja Dhale to give a speech after being impressed by an opinion piece of Dhale ("Black Independence Day") about unfair laws towards Dalits.
 Dhale's speech was lauded, and Pawar invited him to join the Panthers, which he immediately agreed.
 After that, Dhale, Dhasal, and Pawar took the role of organisation's president, defence minister and general secretary respectively.